plumelo/cosmoz-frontend-rtd/docs/public/10-repo-setup.rst

 Integrations
 ------------

-There are some integrations needed to be done for the element to make various services push information about element changes to Slack.
+There are some integrations needed to be done for the component to make various services push information about component changes to Slack.

 Travis-CI + Slack
 ~~~~~~~~~~~~~~~~~

-Travis-CI and Slack integration enables build notifications for the element
+Travis-CI and Slack integration enables build notifications for the component
 directly in Slack.

 In the repository, run::